 How Long Do I Steep The Spices?

-Use a French whisk to stir the sugar into the coconut milk for about 1 minute after steeping the spices.
-I don’t add a lot of sugar to my tembleque because I want the coconut flavor to shine.
+Because I want the coconut flavor to shine, I don’t add a ton of sugar to mine.
 If you have a bigger sweet tooth than I do, add an additional 1/4 cup of sugar here.

-Puddings are thickened with something other than eggs.
-Tembleque is thickened with cornstarch or cornflour, making it a gluten-free dessert.
-Check the label to ensure your brand’s cornstarch is processed in a gluten-free environment.
+Puddings are desserts thickened with something other than eggs.
+Tembleque is thickened with cornstarch or cornflour, making it a gluten-free dessert (as long as it’s produced in a gluten-free facility).

-Add the remaining coconut milk to the cornstarch in a steady trickle.
-Whisk the mixture constantly as you pour the coconut milk into the cornstarch to avoid clumps forming.
-Stir it a few more times to ensure it’s smooth once the coconut milk is in the bowl.
-You’ll add this slurry to the hot coconut milk in the pot to thicken the tembleque.
+In a separate bowl, add the remaining coconut milk to the cornstarch in a steady trickle.
+Whisk the mixture constantly as you pour the milk into the cornstarch to avoid clumps.
+Add this slurry to the hot milk in the pot to thicken the tembleque.

 How Do I Know If My Tembleque Is Thick Enough?

 Use a slotted spoon or a small strainer to remove the whole spices from the coconut milk in the pot.
-Discard the spices since you had them in coconut milk.
+Discard the spices since you had them in fatty milk, which can spoil.

 If your tembleque is too thin, allow it to simmer for 30 seconds to 1 minute longer.
-Make more slurry with 1 tablespoon of cornstarch stirred into 1 tablespoon of cold water.
+Make more slurry with 1 tablespoon (each) of cornstarch and cold water stirred together until smooth.
 Add it to the pot the same way as before and see if that thickens it.
-If the tembleque is thick like a paste, thin it with more coconut milk until it reaches a mayonnaise consistency.
+If the pudding is thick, like a paste, thin it with more milk until it reaches a mayonnaise consistency.

-Remove the pot from the stove and stir in the vanilla extract.
+Remove the pot from the stove and stir in the vanilla.
 Continue stirring for 30 seconds to cool the pudding slightly.

-Part of the fun of making tembleque comes in watching it wiggle, but seeing its decorative appearance is also pretty awesome.
-I always make my tembleque in this crown bundt pan from Nordic Ware because it comes out beautifully.
-You can use a flexible silicone mold, but I have seen people break their tembleque when they try to remove it from the mold.
-You also don’t want a mold that’s too intricate.
-The tembleque will stick in pans with too many details.
+Aside from eating it, the best part of making tembleque is when it’s unmolded and starts to wiggle; seeing its decorative appearance is also pretty awesome.
+That’s why I always make my tembleque in this crown bundt pan from Nordic Ware; it comes out beautifully.
+You can use a flexible silicone pan, but I have seen people break their tembleque when removing it from them.
+You also don’t want a super-intricate mold since the pudding will stick in pans with too many details.
+It’s totally fine for you to pour it into a simple, flat-bottomed serving dish, too.

-Water or non-stick spray or oil are two ways to ensure your tembleque releases from the mold in one piece.
-I prefer the water method because it doesn’t leave an oily residue or aftertaste on my tembleque.
+Water, non-stick spray, or oil are two ways to ensure your tembleque releases from the mold in one piece.
+I prefer the water method because it doesn’t leave an oily residue or aftertaste on my pudding.

 For the water method: